Schema Reference

 Changes that require reindexing

-All of the changes listed below require reindexing of all documents.
+All the changes listed below require reindexing of all documents.
 Unlike re-feed, which requires an external source of data, reindexing is done using documents stored in Vespa, and is automatic (once triggered).
 It can also run concurrently with feed and serving, but until reindexing is complete, affected fields will be empty or have potentially wrong annotations not matching the query processing.
 Procedure:

 1. Run vespa prepare on the changed application.
 Output specifies which reindexing actions are needed